Triapitsyn/Yandex_ChatBot_Igroteka/README.md

 Hi!

 Here you can see code I and my friend wrote for Yandex's Alice chatbot.
-Eventually, we won a first prize in chatbot's competition.
+Eventually, we won a 1st prize in chatbot's competition.